Updates

 17.12

-From 1 November 2022 until 28 April 2023, professional deputies appointed by the Court of Protection, their legal representatives and other legal professionals involved in Court of Protection cases, may file their bills in respect of general management and other applications where the relevant authority has been obtained from the Court of Protection in electronic spreadsheet form.
-For more details of the pilot, see here.
+Following a successful pilot started in November 2022, deputies appointed by the Court of Protection, their legal representatives and other legal professionals involved in Court of Protection cases may file their bills in respect of general management and other applications where the relevant authority has been obtained from the Court of Protection in electronic spreadsheet form.
+For more details of what is required, see here.

 18.5